linuxserver/docker-faster-whisper/README.md

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.

+>[!NOTE]
+>Unless a parameter is flaged as 'optional', it is *mandatory* and a value must be provided.

 ### docker-compose (recommended, [click here for more info](https://docs.linuxserver.io/general/docker-compose))